pybind/pybind11_mkdoc/README.md

 ## Limitations

-This tool supports Linux and macOS for Python versions 3.6 to 3.9.
-On Windows you at least need Python version 3.8.
+This tool supports Linux and macOS for Python versions 3.8 to 3.11.
 Also, it requires Clang/LLVM to be installed.

 ## Testing